jehogit/merging-pulling-exercise/README.md

 You're ready to call a PR (Pull Request)

-- [GitHub] Make a pull request to the instructor's repo.
-(Notice that GitHUb checks the original (instructor's) repo and report whether the changes would conflict or safe.)
+- [GitHub] Pick a volunteer and let him/her make a pull request to the instructor's repo.
+(Notice that GitHUb checks the original (instructor's) repo and report whether the changes would conflict or not.)

 - In the main repo, the instructor merges the new change into master by approving the PR.

 - Everyone should now sync their repo via `git pull`.
-Note that people who selected the same color should now see a merge conflict.
+(Note that people who selected the same color should now see a merge conflict.)

-- In case there's a conflict, you should resolve the conflict by opening the issue
+- In case there's a conflict, you should resolve the conflict by opening the issue and change the file.

 ### Resolve the merge conflict

-- Someone with the same color else can now commit their branch and submit a PR for their change.
+- Pick another volunteer with the same color and s/he can now commit his/her branch and submit a PR.

+- Let the second person (with the same color) resolve the conflict.

 - Repeat the above steps to integrate the new change.

-- Two new volunteers with two different colors should now submit their changes.
+- Two new volunteers with two different colors should now submit their changes and experience merge conflict.

 ## A Workflow considering GitHub web interface and local command line interface